Updated on 21 April 2020

 Unpaid leave.
 An employee may, on request, be granted unpaid leave.
 Unpaid leave cannot be granted solely at the will of the employer.

-During the quarantine period, everyone returning from abroad must be isolated for 14 days.
+During the quarantine period, everyone arriving from abroad must be isolated for 14 days.
 Mandatory isolation applies when returning from any foreign country, including Latvia, Estonia and other EU countries.

 Employers should not allow such employees to work from the company premises during the isolation period.
 Where possible, they should work remotely.
-If remote work is not possible, other options (eg idle time, vacation) should be considered.
-If an employee returning from abroad does not agree to work remotely, although this is possible, he or she may be unilaterally dismissed from work without pay.
+If remote work is not possible, other options (eg idle time, vacation, a certificate of incapacity for work) should be considered.
+If an employee returning from abroad does not agree to work remotely or consult a family doctor for a certificate of incapacity for work, although this is possible, he or she may be unilaterally released from work without pay.

-This requirement does not apply to several employee categories, e.g. drivers and crew members in commercial international cargo operations, when employees who do not have COVID-19 symptoms and when the employer ensures adequate isolation conditions of less than 14 days.
+This requirement does not apply to several employee categories, e.g. drivers and crew members in commercial international cargo operations, when they do not have COVID-19 symptoms.
+Such employees must isolate from the arrival to Lithuania until they leave the country, but no more than 14 days.

 Foreigners are forbidden to enter Lithuania during the quarantine period, except for several groups of persons, for example: